What does ADA mean?

 How Do I Tell If My Law Website is ADA Compliant?

 There are a number of tools available ranging from free, to paid, that will help to show you if your site is in compliance.
 They typically scan your website and provide you with recommendations.
-Our recommendation to begin with is Wave: Web Accessibility Evaluation Tool.
-It will help identify what you need to fix to become compliant.
+A couple we recommend are Wave: Web Accessibility Evaluation Tool, or a tool like Stark.
+These can help identify what you need to fix to become compliant.

 How Do I Fix My Law Firm Website So It Is ADA Compliant?